Ceremonies at Feltham Lodge

 Frequently asked questions about wedding ceremonies

-If you do arrive late, your ceremony may not be able to take place so please make sure you plan enough time to get ready and the route to the venue, allowing for traffic delays, to arrive in plenty of time.
+Please make sure you allow enough time to get ready and travel to the venue, considering possible traffic delays, and parking so you arrive in good time.

 Yes, he can, or you could choose another family member or friend to escort you down the aisle.
 It would be helpful if you inform the registrar before the day of your ceremony.

 Yes.
-All readings must be submitted for approval at least six weeks before the ceremony date.
+All readings must be submitted for approval at least 6 weeks before the ceremony date.
 They must not include any religious connotations.
 You will also need to inform us who will be reading it.
+Unfortunately, the registrar cannot read it.

-Venue ceremonies – up to two non-religious readings.
+Venue ceremonies - up to 2 non-religious readings.

-Please bring copy/copies of the readings on the day.
+Please bring copy/copies of the readings on the day for your reader.

 Please check with approved venue regarding equipment.